buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: Until dispelled

 You create magical restraints to hold a creature within range that you can see.
 The target must succeed on a Will Saving Throw or be bound by the spell; if it succeeds, it is immune to this spell if you cast it again.
-While affected by this spell, the creature doesn't need to breathe, eat, or drink, and it doesn't age.
-Divination spells can't locate or perceive the target.
+While affected by this spell, the creature doesn' \*\*t need to breathe, eat, or drink, and it doesn' \*\*t age.
+Divination spells can' \*\*t locate or perceive the target.

 When you cast this spell, choose one of the following forms of imprisonment.

 - *Chaining*.
 Heavy chains, firmly rooted in the ground, hold the target in place.
-The target is restrained until the spell ends, and it can't move or be moved by any means until then.
+The target is restrained until the spell ends, and it can' \*\*t move or be moved by any means until then.
 The special component for this version of the spell is a fine chain of precious metal.
 - *Minimus Containment*.
 The target shrinks to a height of 2.5 centimeters and is imprisoned inside a gemstone or similar object.
 Light can pass through the gemstone normally (allowing the target to see outside and other creatures to see in), but nothing else can pass through, not even by means of teleportation or planar travel.
-The gemstone can't be cut or broken while the spell remains in effect.
+The gemstone can' \*\*t be cut or broken while the spell remains in effect.
 The special component for this version of the spell is a large, transparent gemstone, such as a corundum, diamond, or ruby.
 - *Hedged Prison*.
 The spell transports the target into a tiny demiplane that is warded against teleportation and planar travel.
 The demiplane can be a labyrinth, a cage, a tower, or any similar confined structure or area of your choice.
 The special component for this version of the spell is a miniature representation of the prison made from jade.
 - *Burial*.
-The target is entombed far beneath the earth in a sphere of magical force that's just large enough to contain the target.
+The target is entombed far beneath the earth in a sphere of magical force that' \*\*s just large enough to contain the target.
 Nothing can pass through the sphere, nor can any creature teleport or use planar travel to get into or out of it.
 The special component for this version of the spell is a small mithral sphere.
 - *Slumber*.
-The target falls asleep and can't be awoken.
+The target falls asleep and can' \*\*t be awoken.
 The special component for this version of the spell consists of rare soporific herbs.

 ***Ending the Spell***.
 During the casting of the spell, in any of its versions, you can specify a condition that will cause the spell to end and release the target.
 The condition can be as specific or as elaborate as you choose, but the DM must agree that the condition is reasonable and has a likelihood of coming to pass.
-The conditions can be based on a creature's name, identity, or Patron but otherwise must be based on observable actions or qualities and not intangibles such as level, Feats, or Hit Points.
+The conditions can be based on a creature' \*\*s name, identity, or Patron but otherwise must be based on observable actions or qualities and not intangibles such as level, Feats, or Hit Points.

 A dispel magic spell can end the spell only if it is cast by a character with Magic Proficiency of at least 18, targeting either the prison or the special component used to create it.